 Accidentally Copying a Website Design

-Intentional copying of website contents, or patented color schemes, or even the design that defines a brand is illegal.
+When redesigning a website, intentional copying of website contents, or patented color schemes, or even the design that defines a brand is illegal.
 For example, many criminals will reproduce a banking website and then when a visitor enters their login information, voila, they can steal their identities.
 Copying a website design for nefarious purposes is fraud, and the perpetrators can be prosecuted.

 But what about copying a website design ‘by accident’?